24 August, 2022

 If you misplace the registration number for your business and can’t remember it, don’t worry!
 There are a few different places you can find it.
 Check one of the following:

-- Your business’ certification of incorporation, issued by Companies House at the time of registration.
+• Your business’ certification of incorporation, issued by Companies House at the time of registration.

-- If you used a company formation service, check your previous correspondence with them.
+• If you used a company formation service, check your previous correspondence with them.
 You will be able to find your registration number on the documents they sent when forming your business.

-- The public register contains the business registration number of every company incorporated with Companies House.
+• The public register contains the business registration number of every company incorporated with Companies House.
 You can use this resource to find your number.

-- Check any correspondence with Companies House itself, whether via post or email.
+• Check any correspondence with Companies House itself, whether via post or email.

 All of these resources are free and allow you to quickly retrieve a lost business registration number.

-How Hoxton Mix Can Help
+How The Hoxton Mix Can Help

-Whether you are native to the UK or are looking to open a business in London as a foreigner from outside of the country, the Hoxton Mix can be of help.
+Whether you are a native to the UK or are looking to open a business in London as a foreigner from outside the country, the Hoxton Mix can be of help.
 We are a virtual office rental service that enables businesses from across the nation and beyond to benefit from a premier London business address, all for an affordable price.

 On top of this service, we also help limited companies register with Companies House.
-Our company formation services are founded on years of experience and knowledge, meaning you can trust our experts to see to every step in the process with careful scrupulousness.
+Our company formation services are founded on years of experience and knowledge, meaning you can trust our experts to see every step in the process with careful scrupulousness.
 Furthermore, we’ll make sure that whatever paperwork you need for your registration is in order, saving you time and stress.

-So, if you need help forming your business and acquiring a company registration number, look no further!
+So, if you require help forming your business and acquiring a company registration number, look no further!
 Our team of professionals will be happy to lend you their assistance.
 Get in touch today for a free quote for our services.

 Final Thoughts